 405. Database Management.
 (3 hours) Concepts and structures necessary to design and implement a database system, including file and data organization, data models and a study of a specific database management system.
 Prerequisite: CSC 215.
 Odd Falls

 420. Programming Language Design and Implementation.
 (3 hours) A study of the concepts involved in the design and use of high level programming languages, including recursion, list and string processing and multi-programming.
 Introduction to a number of important languages.
 Prerequisite: CSC 215 or consent of instructor.
 Even Springs

 430. Systems Programming.
 (3 hours) Emphasis on the study of modern operating systems and systems programming, with some coverage of network programming.
 Topics may include process scheduling, memory management, shells, input/output, and communication protocols.
 Prerequisite: CSC 304 or consent of instructor.
 Even Springs

 435. Theory and Construction of Compilers.
 (3 hours) A study of ideas and techniques involved in the writing of a compiler for a high level language, including grammars, finite state machines, top-down and bottom-up parsing, and symbol tables.
 Prerequisite: CSC 304.
 Odd Springs

 440. Independent Study.
 (1-3 hours)

 450. Software Engineering Seminar.
 (3 hours) Senior capstone course in computing.
 Concepts and methods of software engineering and systems analysis.
-Semester long project.
-Prerequisite: Senior standing and for CSC majors – CSC 430 or 435, for IS and MIS majors – CSC 405.
+Semester-long project.
+Prerequisite: Senior standing in CSC, IFS, MIS and for CSC majors – CSC 430 or 435, for IFS and MIS majors – CSC 405.
 Spring

 470. Topics in Computer Science.
 (1-3 hours)